 Te Arawa, Tuhourangi

-Roku Mihinui is an Independant Contractor, including to the Te Arawa Lakes Trust, the post settlement entity established to manage the 14 lakes returned to Te Arawa under the Te Arawa Lakes Settlement Act 2006, for the betterment of the iwi, hapū and whānau.
+Roku Mihinui is the current Chair of the MRG.
+He is an Independent Contractor, including to the Te Arawa Lakes Trust, the post settlement entity established to manage the 14 lakes returned to Te Arawa under the Te Arawa Lakes Settlement Act 2006, for the betterment of the iwi, hapū and whānau.
 This involves the provision of environmental, health, cultural, education and social services.
 He was part of the successful negotiation team for this treaty claim and held the position of CEO for a number of years.

 He also led the successful negotiations to return control of the Whakarewarewa village tourism business to his Tuhourangi Ngāti Wahiao people.